abhinavshyju/FIle-manager-with-RAG/README.md

 # 📁 File Manager with RAG

-An AI-powered file management system that leverages Retrieval-Augmented Generation (RAG) to enable intelligent document search and interaction.
+An AI-powered file management system that leverages Retrieval-Augmented Generation (RAG) to enable intelligent interaction.

 ---